A Comparative Review of the BlueSky Statistics GUI for R

 Modeling

 The way statistical models (which R stores in “model objects”) are created and used is an area in which R GUIs differ the most.
 Some, like jamovi and RKWard, use a one-step approach to modeling.
 That approach tries to do everything you need in a single dialog box.
 This is perfect for beginners who appreciate being reminded of the various assumption tests and evaluation steps.
 But to an R programmer, that approach seems confining since R can do many tasks with model objects.
 However, neither SAS nor SPSS could save models for their first 35 years of existence, so each approach has its merits.
 For simple models like linear regression, you can enter standard compute statements to make predictions.
 Entering them manually is not much effort, and it saves you from learning what a model object is.
-However, some of the most powerful model types, such as neural networks, random forests, and gradient-boosting machines, are impossible to enter by hand.
+However, some of the most powerful model types, such as neural networks, random forests, and gradient-boosting machines, are essentially impossible to enter by hand.

 Other GUIs, such as R Commander, do modeling using a two-step process.
 First, you generate and save a model.
 Then you use it to score new datasets, calculate model-level measures of fit or observation-level influence scores, plot diagnostics, test for differences between models, and so on.